 SELECTION

-A Chairperson and Vice-Chairperson shall be elected annually from among the Commission's membership at the first meeting in April, to serve at the pleasure of the Commission.
+A Chairperson and Vice-Chairperson shall be elected annually from among the Planning Commission's Regular Commissioners at the first meeting in April, to serve at the pleasure of the Planning Commission.
 The term of office for Chairperson and Vice- Chairperson shall be one (1) year.
-No person shall serve more than two consecutive terms as either Chairperson or Vice-Chairperson, however a commissioner may serve for two consecutive terms as Vice-Chairperson followed by two consecutive terms as Chairperson, or vice versa.
+No person shall serve more than two consecutive terms as either Chairperson or Vice-Chairperson, however, a commissioner may serve for two consecutive terms as Vice-Chairperson followed by two consecutive terms as Chairperson, or vice versa.

 If the Chairperson vacates his or her office before the term of office is completed, a new Chairperson shall be elected at the next regular meeting.
 A new Vice-Chairperson shall also be elected if the former Vice-Chairperson is elected Chairperson.

-In the absence of the Chairperson and Vice-Chairperson, any other member may call the Commission to order, whereupon a Chairperson pro tem shall be elected from the members present to preside.
-Alternate members shall not be eligible to serve as Chairperson or Vice-Chairperson.
+In the absence of the Chairperson and Vice-Chairperson at a Planning Commission meeting to call the meeting to order, a temporary presiding officer shall be designated by the members present at the subject meeting.
+Alternate Commissioners shall not be eligible to serve as Chairperson, Vice-Chairperson, or temporary presiding officer.

 RESPONSIBILITIES

-The responsibilities and powers of the officers and staff of the Planning Commission shall be as follows:
+The responsibilities and powers of members of the Planning Commission shall be as follows:

 Chairperson

-Preside at all meetings of the Commission.
+Preside over all Planning Commission meetings.

-Call special meetings of the Commission in accordance with legal requirements and these Rules of Procedure.
+Call special meetings of the Planning Commission in accordance with the Brown Act and these Rules of Procedure.

-Sign documents of the Commission.
+Sign documents on behalf of the Planning Commission.

-See that all actions of the Commission are properly taken.

 Assist staff in determining agenda items.

-The Chairperson shall be an ex-officio member of all committees of the Planning Commission with voice but not vote.

 Vice-Chairperson

-During the absence, disability or disqualification of the Chairperson, the Vice-Chairperson shall exercise or perform all the duties and be subject to all the responsibilities of the Chairperson.
+During the absence, disability or disqualification of the Chairperson, the Vice-Chairperson shall exercise or perform all the duties and responsibilities of the Chairperson.

-The Planning Official with the assistance of his staff, shall be responsible for providing the Commission with proposed minutes of its meetings, with proposed forms of resolutions when appropriate, with staff reports and recommendations on matters of business which come before the Commission, and with proposed forms of recommendations and reports for the Commission.
+The Planning Official with the assistance of his or her staff, shall be responsible for providing the Planning Commission with proposed minutes of its meetings, proposed forms of resolutions when appropriate, staff reports and recommendations on matters of business which are presented to the Planning Commission for its review and consideration as Planning Commission agenda items.

 POWERS AND DUTIES

-The functions, powers and duties of the Planning Commission shall be all those functions, powers and duties of a Planning Commission and Board of Zoning Adjustment as provided in Chapters 3 and 4 of Title 7 commencing with Section 65100 of the Government Code of the State (the Planning and Zoning Law), as the same may be hereafter amended.
-The Planning Commission shall perform such other duties and functions as may be designated by the City Council.
+The functions, powers and duties of the Planning Commission shall include but not be limited to, all those functions, powers and duties of a Planning Commission and Board of Zoning Adjustment as provided in Chapters 3 and 4 of Title 7 commencing with Section 65100 of the Government Code of the State (the Planning and Zoning Law), as the same may be hereafter amended.
+The Planning Commission shall perform such other duties and functions as may be designated by ordinance, resolution, or minute order of the City Council.

-ETHICAL PROCESS AND PROCEDURE
+CONFLICTS OF INTEREST AND BIAS

+All Commissioners shall be subject to the regulations of the Fair Political Practices Commission and the Political Reform Act.

+All Commissioners shall be subject to the prohibition regarding interests in contracts as set forth in the Government Code.

+All Commissioners shall be subject to the restrictions pertaining to common law bias.

+Any Commissioner with a disqualifying interest shall publicly disclose for the minutes the reason for their disqualifying interest and recuse themselves as required by applicable state law.

+TRANSPARENCY AND DISCLOSURE